JuliaTorrejon/devops/README.md

 ---
 **Volume**: A volume is a specially-designated directory within one or more containers that bypasses the Union File System.
 Volumes are designed to persist data, independent of the container’s life cycle.
 Docker therefore never automatically delete volumes when you remove a container, nor will it “garbage collect” volumes that are no longer referenced by a container.
 Also known as: data volume

-There are three types of volumes: host, anonymous, and named:
+- There are three types of volumes: host, anonymous, and named:

-A host volume lives on the Docker host’s filesystem and can be accessed from within the container.
+- A host volume lives on the Docker host’s filesystem and can be accessed from within the container.

-A named volume is a volume which Docker manages where on disk the volume is created, but it is given a name.
+- A named volume is a volume which Docker manages where on disk the volume is created, but it is given a name.

-An anonymous volume is similar to a named volume, however, it can be difficult, to refer to the same volume over time when it is an anonymous volumes.
+- An anonymous volume is similar to a named volume, however, it can be difficult, to refer to the same volume over time when it is an anonymous volumes.
 Docker handle where the files are stored.

+## Docker Compose Steps

+### Step 1: Set Up